Laththi: Critical response

-Thinkal Menon of OTT Play gave the film's rating 2.5 out of 5 stars and wrote "Laththi has Vishal putting his best foot forward in stunt and emotional sequences, but his hard work required a far more engaging screenplay and character design."
-A critic for India Herald wrote "Laththi occasionally strikes us hard, but only a few of them actually hurt."
-Navein Darshan of Cinema Express gave the film 2 out of 5 stars and wrote "Though Laththi tries hard to be an edge-of-the-seat thriller, it's not a good sign that you're laughing for most of it."
+Thinkal Menon of OTT Play gave 2.5/5 stars and wrote "Laththi has Vishal putting his best foot forward in stunt and emotional sequences, but his hard work required a far more engaging screenplay and character design."
+Navein Darshan of The New Indian Express gave 2/5 stars and wrote "Though Laththi tries hard to be an edge-of-the-seat thriller, it's not a good sign that you're laughing for most of it."